Reverse Thrust Procedure

 The main wear on engines, especially turbine engines, is heat.
 If you reduce heat, the engine will have greater longevity.
 This is why takeoff power is often time limited and a height established that thrust is reduced.
 The difference between takeoff thrust and climb thrust may only be a few percent, but the lowering of EGT reduces heat and extends engine life significantly.

-Thrust Reduction Height (TRH): The thrust reduction height is where the transition from takeoff to climb thrust takes place.
-TRH can be altered in the CDU 'Init/Ref Index/Takeoff Ref Page (lsk1R) Reduction AGL-- AGL'
+The thrust reduction height is where the transition from takeoff to climb thrust takes place.
+TRH can be altered in the CDU 'Init/Ref Index/Takeoff Ref Page 2/2 (lsk1R) Reduction AGL-- AGL'

 Figure 1: Thrust Mode Display (TMD).
 In this example it is displaying CRZ (cruise).
 Figure copyright FCOM

-The height usually used for thrust reduction, not taking into account noise abatement, can vary; but, 400 feet AGL is the minimum allowed.
+The height used for thrust reduction, not taking into account noise abatement, can vary and be dependent on airline policy.
+Typically it falls between 800-1500 feet AGL.

 Confusion between Acceleration Height and Thrust Reduction Height